Nokia 6300

 The Nokia 6300 is a mobile telephone handset produced by Nokia.
 It was announced on 28 November 2006 and released in January 2007.
 This model was assembled in several factories, including Jucu plant, near Cluj, in Romania.
 The Nokia 6300 is a mid-range phone combining a classic candybar design with a durable stainless steel and slim (11.7 mm thick) body.
 It runs on Series 40.

 The 6300 was considered the successor of many models, including 6230i and 6310i.
 The 6300 electronics are based on the Nokia 3110 classic and related to various other Nokia phones including the Nokia 5310, and Nokia 3500 classic.

+A derivative of the 6300, the 6300b, supported the 850 MHz GSM band instead of 900 MHz, and was marketed in the United States.

 The 6300 was a hit and became one of the top-selling Nokia models on the market during its time, and one of the most notable phones created by Nokia.
-Slightly improved models Nokia 6301 and Nokia 6300i were launched later in 2007 and 2008 respectively.
-In 2020, a new handset inspired by the 6300 was launched as the Nokia 6300 4G, as part of the Nokia Originals line.